codice/ddf/.github/ISSUE_TEMPLATE/bug-report.md

 ### Description
 <!--
 Description of the issue
-Are there currently any workarounds?
+Are there any known workarounds?
 Severity of the bug (minor, major, critical)?
 -->